harpua555/Centauri-Carbon-Spool-Manager/PYTHON_README.md

 ### First Use

 1. **Set up a spool:**
-   - Give it a name
+   - Give it a name (use the text entity)
-   - Choose material type (PLA, PETG, etc.)
+   - Choose material type (PLA, PETG, etc.) - density auto-updates
-   - Use service `set_spool_weight` with weight in grams
+   - **Set initial weight** using the "Set Weight" number entity (in grams)
+     - This automatically calculates the filament length

 2. **Select active spool** and **enable tracking**

 3. **Start printing!** Usage is tracked automatically.

+### Using the UI

+All controls are available directly in the Home Assistant UI:

+**Setting up a new spool:**
+- Navigate to the integration's entities
+- Change "Spool X Set Weight" to your filament weight in grams
+- Set the name and material type
+- That's it!
+Length is calculated automatically

+**Managing spools:**
+- **Reset Spool** button - Prepare for a new filament roll
+- **Mark Empty** button - Mark spool as used up
+- **Undo Last Print** button - Restore filament if wrong spool selected

+**Quick Dashboard:**
+- Copy the YAML from `custom_components/centauri_spool_manager/lovelace/dashboard.yaml`
+- Paste into a new dashboard card
+- Shows all spools with controls and status

 ## What You Get